-Canstar Blue’s latest mouthwash review has seen ALDI Dentitex, Oral B, Listerine, Colgate and Coles rated on freshness of breath, effectiveness, taste, value for money, packaging and overall satisfaction.
+Canstar Blue’s 2021 mouthwash review has seen ALDI Dentitex, Sensodyne, Listerine, Oral B, Colgate and Coles compared on effectiveness, freshness of breath, taste, packaging, value for money and overall satisfaction.

 See our Ratings Methodology.

 Brushing, flossing and mouth-washing – it’s all part of a typical morning or night-time routine to help your mouth feel and smell fresh.
 Mouthwash brands typically have you covered on the standard set of benefits, including reducing bacteria in your mouth and bad breath, while some products are claimed to be an all-purpose mouthwash to help strengthen tooth enamel and improve gum health.
 With so many options on offer, where do you start?
 This is where Canstar Blue steps in!